Updated in Feb 2020

-King George Hospital, Ilford is a modern local hospital providing acute and rehabilitation services for the residents of Redbridge and Barking, and a ‘planned care centre’ serving the whole catchment area.
+King George Hospital (KGH), Ilford is a modern local hospital providing acute and rehabilitation services for the residents of Redbridge and Barking, and a ‘planned care centre’ serving the whole catchment area.
 It opened on its current site in 1995 and has 450 beds.
-The hospital is part of the Barking, Havering and Redbridge University Hospitals NHS Trust – one of the largest in the country, serving a diverse population of around 750,000, also operating Queen’s Hospital in Romford.
+The hospital is part of the Barking, Havering and Redbridge University Hospitals NHS Trust (BHR) – one of the largest in the country, serving a diverse population of around 750,000, also operating Queen’s Hospital in Romford.
 Some commitments occur at Queen’s Hospital.
-King George has not yet been inspected by the CQC.
+King George has an overall CQC rating of “requires improvement” in 2019 with “good” ratings in urgent and emergency services and outpatient.

 Consultant speciality interests

-- Dr Banka – lead consultant, EBUS, sleep medicine
+- Dr Rajesh Banka – lead consultant, lung cancer diagnostics (EBUS), lung cancer and sleep medicine

 The department is well supported with specialist nurses in TB, COPD and sleep.